Languages Other Than English (LOTE)

 The professional preparation program will help you learn how to teach in a pluralistic society.
 In these courses you will learn about teaching methodology, curriculum design, assessment and evaluation of student progress, and classroom management.
 You will also learn about today's schools and how you can most effectively impact the diversity of students you will find there.

 Besides completing the subject matter requirements and the professional preparation program, all credential candidates must complete a Bachelor's Degree, pass the California Basic Skills Test (CBEST), and meet the US Constitution requirement.

-All candidates should see the LOTE Credential Coordinator and subject matter Advisor at the earliest possible date to develop a program plan.
+All candidates should visit the LOTE Credential Coordinator and Subject Matter Advisor at the earliest possible date to create a program plan.